 AUSTIN, TEXAS -- We signed an agreement with Anthony & Sylvan, on 6/23/05.
 The original contract price was 62k.
 We have had continual problems with the pool leaking and have on many occasions attempted to have it corrected.
-In fact, last year we finally contacted our attorney to try and settle this matter.
+In fact, last year we finally contacted our attorney to try to settle this matter.
 He was unable to even get a response from A&S. The following is a brief overview of our history.

 Our early construction went extremely well, but the first concern was towards Oct.
 '06, when we neared completion and our final 5% payment was due.
 There were many open items and I spoke with the lady that handled payments, Dolores I believe.
 She assured me that 'they had taken care of us so far, hadn't they.'
 Well, after the last payment it became extremely difficult to get any work done on the remaining punch items.
-We would leave calls and not get a return call but I'd say it wasn't horrible, I was determined to be patient and polite.
+We would leave calls and not get a return call but I'd say it wasn't horrible.
+I was determined to be patient and polite.

 That spring, we noticed a rather large leak coming out of the raised wall to the spa, at about 18in. and the underlying wall was 'weeping'.
 I called the supervisor over our construction, Rock.
 He came out and re-grouted the tile interior edge of the spa saying that it was most likely infiltrating from there.
 The leak continued.
 Over the next two months I continually called and could never actually speak with a person.
 I left multiple messages and none were returned.

 They said they would get a contractor to come over, smooth the stone that the water flows over, from the spa and re-mortar the stone on the wall fascia, which had deteriorated as a result.
-I think it's important to note here that we have a salt pool and the salt does seem to cause some of it's own issues in that regard.
-The sandstone installed seems to be constantly 'dissolving' In any event, a couple of weeks pasted and I never heard back.
+I think it's important to note here that we have a salt pool and the salt does seem to cause some of its own issues in that regard.
+The sandstone installed seems to be constantly 'dissolving'.
+In any event, a couple of weeks passed and I never heard back.
 I had to hound them to get it going and about five weeks later it did.
 I can't be certain the time intervals, they never gave me any paperwork and I didn't have the foresight to document it.
 I'm sure they have records though.

-So for several months everything appeared fine with the exception of a large buildup of calcium-like material on the tile; tile only directly under the wall.
-It was told to me, at the time, that was a normal thing and was only a little lime as a result of the efflorescence but to my mind resembled calcite; so hard that a pressure washer couldn't take it off.
+So for several months everything appeared fine with the exception of a large buildup of calcium-like material on the tile.
+Tile only directly under the wall.
+It was told to me, at the time, that was a normal thing and was only a little lime as a result of the efflorescence but to my mind resembled calcite.
+So hard that a pressure washer couldn't take it off.
 We continued to try to get other items fixed without success.
 I won't go into those but suffice it to say, we were beginning to become very, very unhappy.